* 20th Anniversary: 2003 to 2023 *

 How does that help skaters?
 Due to the lowest practical surface area in direct contact, the result is reduced friction.

-There's more.
-The physics of ice skating has another factor that plays a role in reduction of friction.
-You may have heard that the high pressure forms a layer of liquid water between the surface of solid ice and the edge of the blade.
+I've got more.
+Ice skating has another factor that reduces friction.
+High pressure forms a layer of liquid water between solid ice and the blade's edge.